theServerGod/simple-vue-site/README.md

 # Simple Vue Site Project Seed
 > Project template/seed for static sites and small web applications, using [Vue.js](https://vuejs.org/).

 Please note: this project seed is intended for simple/small projects and favours simpler configuration over larger, more scalable configurations.
-As such, there is currently no OOTB support for live-reloading, Webpack Hot Module Replacement, unit-testing, etc.
+As such, there is currently no OOTB support for live-reloading, Webpack Hot Module Replacement, complex testing, etc.

 ## Getting Started